 Abusers frequently use pets as tools of control, threatening or harming a family’s animals to intimidate victims and discourage them from leaving.
-Until recently, Pennsylvania’s Protection from Abuse (PFA) statute did not directly address this.
+Pennsylvania’s Protection from Abuse (PFA) statute did not directly address this.
 Act 146 of 2024, effective January 17, 2025, closes that gap.

-A significant number of domestic violence victims delay leaving because they fear what will happen to their pets.
+Many domestic violence victims delay leaving because they fear what will happen to their pets.
 By allowing PFA orders to cover animal safety, Act 146 removes one real barrier that keeps people in dangerous situations.

 If you need a Protection from Abuse order in Bucks County, contact our office for assistance.